S18-Niloy/Bank_QnA_Chatbot_Langchain/readme.md

-# Custom web Chatbot using Langcahin
+# Bank QnA Chatbotusing Langcahin

 Here I have made a Bank QnA chatbot using langchain and streamlit.